LifeShare University

 OPERATING ROOM

-• Surgical Recovery Coordinator (SRC) will arrive no less than 1 hour before case to help set up and answer questions
+• Surgical Recovery Coordinator (SRC) will arrive 1.5 hours before case to help set up and answer questions

 • Circulator and anesthesia will assist in transporting donor to OR